JSunit6/FetchPointsAssignment/README.md

 	2. User not found in the system:
 		"status": 404,
    		"error": "Not Found",
-    	"message": "User id not present.",
+    	"message": "User id not present."

 ### 3. Add transaction/points to user's account.